 Surgically sealing off the affected veins will redirect blood flow to the healthy normal veins.
 This may improve sperm count and health, and in some cases cure the infertility.

-There are limited risks associated with surgical varicocele repair, including build-up of fluid around testicles, recurrence of varicocele, or damage to a testicular artery.
+There are limited risks associated with surgical varicocele repair according to the Urology Care Foundation, of the American Urological Association.
+Rare problems after surgery include build-up of fluid around testicles, recurrence of varicocele, or damage to a testicular artery.
 Talk to your doctor about surgical treatment options.

 Natural Treatment Options